thierryntoh24/basil-plugin/README.md

-# Basil Icons Plugin
+# Craftwork Icons Plugin

-Basil icons plugin provides a collection of simply beautiful open source icons from [Craftwork](https://craftwork.desisgn), with inspiration from [Feather Icons](https://feathericons.com).
+Craftwork icons plugin provides a free and growing collection of the cuttiest open source icons from [Craftwork](https://craftwork.desisgn).

 ![Cover](./src/Screenshot.png)

-Over 500 Outline and Solid icons grouped in 9 of the most used categories to help you in search of what you need.
+Over 650 and growing icons in 3 packs and various commonly used categories to help you in search of what you need.
 Also includes some icons sourced from my favourite libraries.

-### Install the [Basil Icons Plugin](https://www.figma.com/community/plugin/1047665302404244638) in Figma.
+### Install the [Craftwork Icons Plugin](https://www.figma.com/community/plugin/1047665302404244638) in Figma.

-See the complete list of icons at [Craftwork](https://craftwork.design/downloads/basil).
+See the complete list of icons at [Icons by Craftwork](https://icons.craftwork.design).

 ## Local development